it-robotics/ITRLogging/README.md

 ### Hierarchical default logger caching

-The recommended log4cxx usage with LOG4CXX_INFO(logger, "message") style macros it's not bad but it requires you to remind the name of the logger and it works only with RAII.
-The latter is ok if you just do C++ logging but it's not if you supports C, and ITRLogging supports C logging.
-With ITRLogging you can log without providing a logger by previous declaring a static << class << function logger (at your choice).
+The recommended log4cxx usage with LOG4CXX_INFO(logger, "message") style macros it's not bad but it requires the user to remind the name of the logger and it works only with RAII.
+The latter is ok when doing just C++ logging but it's not when supporting C. With ITRLogging it's possible to log without providing a logger by previous declaring a static, class or function logger (at your choice).
 Just look at the following example:

 ```cpp
 #include "Class1.h"